 2. Dark Path: Applies chill and three stacks of bleed for 5 seconds default, but it puts the necromancer in melee range.
 Beyond the chill and bleed, this is decent for catching up to a target.
 It can also be used on targets that are already close to the condition necromancer to quickly apply the bleed and chill before building distance.
 Another trick is finding stragglers in big fights and using it on them to get out of the thick of battle.

-3. Doom: Standard single-target fear for 1 second default.
-Amazing crowd control with a relatively short 20-second cooldown.
+3. Doom: Standard single-target fear for 1 second default at range and 1.5 seconds default in melee.
+Amazing crowd control with a relatively short 20-second default cooldown.
 Very useful for pushing back and controlling players.
 The fear effect can be used to knock players off ledges, build distance, and stun them.
 It’s particularly awesome with the trait Terror, as explained in III.
 Traits.
 It can also be used to move players to the right places, as explained in X. Other Tips.

 4. Life Transfer: Does AOE damage around the necromancer and builds up life force for every target it hits.
 This is only worth using for survivability.
 Remember the damage shown is cumulative for the entire channel; it is not representative of each tick’s damage.